Summary of the new Aged Care Quality Standards

 Access the New Standards consumer resources.

-These resources will provide information about the practical application of the quality standards, accreditation process, guidance material and required consumer outcomes.
-They will help consumers understand the new standards for aged care services, how they can participate in quality assessment of their service, and what they can do if expected outcomes of care are not being met.
+These resources will provide information about the practical application of the Quality Standards, the accreditation process, guidance material and required consumer outcomes.
+They will help consumers understand the role of the Standards for aged care services, how consumers can participate in quality assessment of their service, and what they can do if expected outcomes of care are not being met.

-Work is also underway on developing Indigenous-specific consumer new Standard resources.
-Further to advice from NACA Consumer Forum Indigenous representatives, the Aged Care Quality and Safety Commission has undertaken guided consultations within local Indigenous communities regarding their information needs regarding the new Standards.
+Work is also underway on developing indigenous-specific new Standard resources for consumers.
+Further to advice from NACA Consumer Forum Indigenous representatives, the Commission has undertaken guided consultations within local Indigenous communities regarding their information needs regarding the new Standards.